Department Chair & Associate Professor of Nursing

 Diploma, Nursing from Swedish American Hospital School of Nursing

 Dr. Brubaker has served as the Department of Nursing Chairperson since January 2014.
 Professional background includes 20 years of clinical practice in various areas including Adult Medical-Surgical, Cardiac and Medical Intensive Care, Cardiac Rehabilitation, Home Health, and Occupational Health.
-She is a member of the American Association of Critical Care Nurses, National League for Nursing, and the Sigma Theta Tau International Honor Society.
+She is a member of the American Association of Critical Care Nurses, Academy of Medical-Surgical Nurses, National League for Nursing, and the Sigma Theta Tau International Honor Society.

 Dr. Brubaker joined the Bradley University Department of Nursing faculty in August 2000.
 Prior teaching experience included 8 years of classroom and clinical teaching in the Diploma Nursing program at Graham Hospital School of Nursing, Canton, IL.

 At the undergraduate level, Dr. Brubaker has taught medical-surgical nursing and pharmacology and supervised practicums on various adult health units including cardiac, medical-surgical, ICU, and the emergency department.
-Dr. Brubaker is a member of the graduate faculty and has taught graduate research (theory) and nursing education (theory & practicum), and guided graduate student research projects.
-Dr. Brubaker will be teaching evidence-based practice (EBP) (theory) and guiding capstone projects in the online graduate programs (RN to MSN, FNP, & DNP).
+Dr. Brubaker is a member of the graduate faculty and has developed and taught MSN nursing education (theory & practicum) and guided graduate student research projects for on-campus graduate students.
+She has also developed and taught evidence-based practice (EBP) for both the MSN & DNP programs; taught nursing theories (DNP) & nursing administration (MSN); and guided DNP capstone projects in online graduate programs (RN to MSN, FNP, & DNP).

 Dr. Brubaker’s dissertation research involved the development of a tool to measure ethical caring in nursing students (Caring Actions and Responses within Encounters Survey (CARES©).
 Her Master's Thesis involved a survey to determine Nurses' Knowledge of and Attitudes Toward AIDS.